Yelgurk/fx3u-m-op320-s-rs232/README.md

 - saving to eeprom;
 - FX3U and OP320 communication by modbus.

-The task was given two weeks to complete + no experience in developing for controllers before.

 <a name="firmware"></a>
 ## Firmware
 The project includes 6 main files (except main.cpp):